 - People told us staff respected their privacy and dignity and consent was sought before staff carried out any support tasks.
 They told us they were always treated with respect and their human rights were respected. - Staff respected people's wish to remain as independent as possible.
-One person told us, "I like to do as much as I can for myself.
-They are very good and support me as best as they can."
+One person told us, "They do encourage you to do for yourself if you can.
+I enjoy pottering around in my room and keeping it tidy."